Alex Morgan: Lyon (2017)

 On January 5, 2017, Morgan signed with French champions Olympique Lyonnais (Lyon) for a reported $33,000 per month.
-The six-month contracted included a mutual option for an additional season.
+The six-month contract included a mutual option for an additional season.

 She made her 2016–17 Division 1 Féminine debut on January 14 during a 3–0 win against En Avant de Guingamp and recorded two assists.
 During a match against ASPTT Albi on March 17, she scored a brace in the second half to help lift the team to a 5–0 win.
 On May 7, she scored a brace during the team's 9–0 win over ASJ Soyaux after which the club was named league champions for the ninth consecutive season.
 She scored five goals in her eight appearances during the regular season.

 On March 12, Morgan scored a hat-trick against Rodez to lead Lyon to a 6–0 win and advance to the semi-finals of the French Cup.
 She scored four goals and recorded two assists during the semi-final against Hénin-Beaumont (three of the four occurred within a ten-minute span).
 Lyon won the Cup after a penalty shootout on May 19.
 Morgan did not play during the French Cup final due to a lingering hamstring injury suffered during a match against Paris Saint-Germain.

 Morgan made her 2016–17 UEFA Women's Champions League debut in the first leg of the quarterfinals on March 23 during the team's 2–0 win over VfL Wolfsburg.
 On June 1, she started in the 2017 UEFA Women's Champions League Final but subbed off after 23 minutes due to the hamstring injury.
 Lyon won the match after a penalty shootout.